mishakessler/unix-environment/README.md

   brew reinstall zsh
 ```

 If running `echo $SHELL` returned `bin/bash`, this means your default shell has not changed.
-First, try hard quitting your terminal.
+First, try hard-quitting your terminal.
 (Do not simply close the Terminal window.
 This doesn't quit the application.
 Use _command + Q_ to quit.)
 Once it has quit, reopen terminal and re-run `echo $SHELL`.
 This should fix the issue.

 </details>